 Shared Box @RPI space is available for departments, research projects, and clubs of the Student Union.
 Shared space allows files to stay with the group or function, even when individuals move on.
 Generally speaking, shared Box @RPI space is provided in situations where a collaborative workspace is required and such a workspace would not appropriately originate in an individual Box @RPI account.
+Like personal Box space, shared Box space has a maximum allowed file upload size of 50gb, however, the amount of initial storage provided is unlimited.

 Why Should I Use Shared Box Space?